Jagantara/smart-contract/README.md

-# Jagantara
+# Jagantara 🛡️

 Jagantara is a decentralized insurance platform that gives people a fair and transparent way to protect themselves from unexpected losses.
 Instead of relying on a traditional insurance company, users pay a regular premium directly into a smart contract.
 When something happens and a user needs to make a claim, the community of token holders—through a decentralized autonomous organization (DAO) reviews and votes on whether the claim should be approved.

 Jagantara doesn't just protect claimants; it also rewards users who help secure the system.
 Anyone can stake stablecoins like USDC in the protocol to support its financial health.
 In return, they receive a token called JagaToken, which gives them the right to vote on claims and earn a share of the protocol's revenue.
 This creates a balanced ecosystem where claimants, voters, and stakers all play important roles.
 The system is governed entirely by code, with no centralized authority, making it transparent, secure, and community-driven from end to end.

+## Contracts

 | Contract                     | Description                                                                     |
 | ---------------------------- | ------------------------------------------------------------------------------- |